-"I don't believe in ghosts," Freeman said, suggesting she doesn't believe in the supernatural.
+"Ghosts aren't real," Elizabeth said, suggesting she doesn't believe in the supernatural.

 Subjunctive Mood: One easy way to make your writing look more sophisticated is mastering the use of "were" when describing hypothetical situations.
 "If I/he/she were" is the technically correct construction of the more common "If I/he/she was."

 If he were guilty of the crime, he wouldn't have a solid alibi.

 Contractions: In speech, we often say "there's" — a contraction for "there is" — even when we are talking about multiple things.
 Without the contraction, you would say, "There are multiple words in this sentence."
 But even with the contraction, people still might say, "There's multiple words in this sentence," which would literally mean, "There is multiple words in this sentence," which is grammatically incorrect.